Explore Exhibits

 Visit our Gallery Guide page or Download Gallery Map.

-Pencil these exhibition dates into your calendar to help you plan your future visits.
 Be sure to check back to this web page to keep up to date on what’s at the Sternberg Museum.

 The Sternberg Museum of Natural History currently houses about 3 million specimens in total; representing the disciplines of paleontology, paleobotany, geology, botany, entomology, ichthyology, herpetology, ornithology, and mammalogy.